Written by JobSiteCare | September 6, 2024

 Gas leaks from fire suppression systems, such as halon gas, can lead to respiratory issues or explosions.
 Electrical equipment and cabling can also pose fire hazards, increasing the risk of dangerous incidents in data centers.

 Protection Strategies: To ensure workers are prepared for emergencies, you should install and maintain gas detection systems and conduct regular fire drills.
-Also, you need to properly store flammable materials, maintain clear evacuation routes, and ensure everyone is trained in fire response procedures.
+Additionally, focusing on workplace fire safety includes properly storing flammable materials, maintaining clear evacuation routes, and ensuring everyone is trained in fire response procedures.

 9. Physical Hazards on Construction Sites